citricacid2/canvastweaks/README.md

 # Canvas Tweaks

+Add your GPT API key to the `api_key` variable in `content.js` to enable GPT-3 integration.

 ## Description

 Canvas is a popular learning management system (LMS) used by many schools and institutions.
 It provides a platform for teachers to create and manage their course content, and for students to access and submit assignments and track their progress.